 Branded Search vs. Destination Keywords

-Tip to avoid: Yes, it’s true you can bid on a competitor’s business name in AdWords, but we wouldn’t recommend it.
-Competitor keywords usually have a higher cost-per-click (CPC) and a low ROI.
+Tip to avoid: Yes, it’s true you can bid on a competitor’s business name in Google Ads, but we wouldn’t recommend it.
+Competitor keywords usually have a higher cost-per-click (CPC) and a low ROAS.

 Now, with your competitor keyword research, you should have a list of about 20-30 destination keywords that match your target market.
-Try to select the most specific keywords, when possible—keywords that match closely with your niche.
+Try to select the most specific keywords, when possible — keywords that match closely with your niche.
+(Match types will be discussed in Part Two).

-Let’s Estimate Your ROI from AdWords Based on Your Keyword Research
+Let’s Estimate Your ROAS from Google Ads Based on Your Keyword Research

-To estimate your AdWords ROI, let’s first understand how much traffic you can expect from your keyword list (keep in mind that this is a rough estimate).
+To estimate your Google Ads ROAS, let’s first understand how much traffic you can expect from your keyword list (keep in mind that this is a rough estimate).
 Since Google is a competitive space, not everyone will click on your ad.
-In fact, a good click-through rate (CTR) for AdWords is between 5-10%, and the average across all industries is much lower (around 2%).
-Here is an average CTR in AdWords based on positions #1-5 in Google:
+In fact, a good click-through rate (CTR) for Google Ads for hotels is between 5 and 45%.
+The average across all industries is much lower (around 2%).
+Here is an average CTR in Google Ads based on positions #1-5 in Google:

 |Average CTR (by position)||Branded Search||Location Based|

 Should your ads always be in the #1 position?
-It’s not likely, and for the most ROI, we wouldn’t recommend it.
-Your AdWords budget can actually reach more travelers by ranking in positions #2-4.
+It’s not likely, and for the most ROAS, we wouldn’t recommend it.
+Your Google Ads budget can reach more travelers by ranking in positions #2-4.
 Let’s estimate the amount of search traffic that you can expect from your keyword list if all of your ads were in the #2 position.

-Using your destination/location based keywords, you can expect 3.01% of traffic to click on your ads and visit your website.
-Using the average search volume per month for each keyword, create a new column for “Estimated AdWords Traffic.”
+Using your destination/location-based keywords, you can expect 3.01% of traffic to click on your ads and visit your website.
+Using the average search volume per month for each keyword, create a new column for “Estimated Google Ads Traffic.”
 Multiply the average search volume by 3.01%.

 |Keyword:||Search Volume||Suggested Bid|